 Of course, we also want to query for the actual data.

 POST request to the same URL, but append

 /query at the end like this:

 Here you can see we get multiple results, each containing numerous properties.
-In the screenshot, you can see one of these properties having the same set of properties.
+In the screenshot, you can see one of these properties having the same properties.

 And that's as far as we go today.
 We can create a new Notion integration and query a database table in Notion.